thecodingcod/thecodingcod.github.io/_posts/2021-01-23-first-in-first-out-policy.md

   - quote
 ---

-> The policy of doing tasks in the same order that they arrive
+> The policy of doing tasks in the same order that they arrive <!--more-->
 > is one that we encounter frequently in everyday life:
 > from people waiting in line at a theater, to cars waiting
 > in line at a toll booth, to tasks waiting to be serviced